Is Beef Tallow Better Than Vegetable Oils?

 What is Beef Tallow?

 Beef tallow is the rendered fat obtained primarily from beef suet.
 It has been used for centuries in cooking and soap making and is known for its high melting point and long shelf life.
 Tallow was once a kitchen staple but became less popular with the rise of vegetable oils in the mid-20th century.
+Its resurgence in recent years is partly due to the growing interest in traditional and Paleo diets, which emphasize natural, unprocessed foods.

 What Are Vegetable Oils?

 Vegetable oils are derived from various plant sources, such as seeds, nuts, and fruits.
 Common vegetable oils include canola, corn, sunflower, soybean, and olive oil.
 These oils became popular due to their mild flavors and the perception that they offer health benefits, particularly concerning heart health.
+The versatility of vegetable oils also makes them a favorite in a variety of cooking methods, from frying to baking.

 Nutritional Composition